KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 import Disconnect from '!!raw-loader!@site/code_examples/core_features/getting_started/09_disconnect.ts';

 The following guide will give you a starting point to begin with KILT.
-What you will have achieved at the end of this is the following:
+You will learn how to:

 1. Import the **KILT SDK** into a project
 2. Connect to the **KILT blockchain**
 3. Query a **web3name** to get its **DID**
-4. Verify a **Credential**, published via a **DID service endpoint**
+4. Verify a **credential**, published via a **DID service endpoint**

-After completing the quickstart guide, you should have learned a little about KILT by actually using it.
+After completing the quickstart guide, you should have gained a better understanding of KILT through hands-on experience.
 The guide requires some experience with javascript and command-line tools.
-We will have recommended guides to other tutorials to dive deeper into some of the topics.
+We will recommend guides to other tutorials to dive deeper into some of the topics.

 ## Setup